spacetelescope/romancal/docs/roman/outlier_detection/arguments.rst

   an ``OutputTooLargeError`` exception will be generated.
 For example, if set to ``0.5``, only resampled images that use less than half the available memory can be created.

+``--in_memory`` (boolean, default=False)
+  Specifies whether or not to keep all intermediate products and datamodels in memory at the same time during the processing of this step.
+If set to `False`, all input and output data will be written to disk at the start of the step (as much as jwst.datamodels will allow, anyway), then read in to memory only when accessed.
+This results in a much lower memory profile at the expense of file I/O, which can allow large mosaics to process in more limited amounts of memory.

 .. _weight_type_options_details_section: